godotengine/godot-docs/classes/class_projectsettings.rst

 | *Default* | ``4096`` |
 +-----------+----------+

 Size for shadow atlas (used for OmniLights and SpotLights).
-See documentation.
+The value will be rounded up to the nearest power of 2.
+See shadow mapping documentation.

 ----